-Number of Shares Gi Fa Veighted Average rant Date air Value er Share Nonvested at December 31, 2021 535,104 \$ 127.96 Granted 270,124 \$ 91.47 Vested (90,986) \$ 39.99 Forfeited (37,807) \$ 117.01 Nonvested at December 31, 2022 676,435 \$ 115.36
+Number of Shares Ave Dat Weighted erage Grant te Fair Value Per Share Nonvested at December 31, 2021 535,104 \$ 127.96 Granted 270,124 \$ 91.47 Vested (90,986) \$ 39.99 Forfeited (37,807) \$ 117.01 Nonvested at December 31, 2022 676,435 \$ 115.36

 The fair value of shares vested in the years ended December 31, 2022, 2021 and 2020 was \$9.3 million, \$13.8 million and \$15.4 million, respectively.
 As of December 31, 2022, there was \$16.8 million of total unrecognized compensation cost related to unvested time-based restricted stock, which is expected to be recognized over a weighted-average period of 2.87 years.
-As of December 31, 2022, there was \$26.3 million of total unrecognized compensation costs related to unvested performance-based restricted stock, which is expected to be recognized compensation costs related to unvested performance-based restricted stock, which is expected to be recognized over a weighted-average period of 2.0 years.
+As of December 31, 2022, there was \$26.3 million of total unrecognized compensation costs related to unvested performance-based restricted stock, which is expected to be recognized based on Company performance over a weighted-average period of 2.0 years.
 The weighted average grant date fair value of restricted stock granted during the years ended December 31, 2022, 2021 and 2020 was \$91.47, 115.85 and \$117.97 per share, respectively.

-(17) BUSINESS SEGMENT INFORMATION
+(17) Business Segment Information

-Euronet's reportable operating segments have been determined in accordance with ASC Topic 280, Segment Reporting ("ASC 280").
+Euronet's reportable operating segments have been determined in accordance with ASC Topic 280, Segment Reporting("ASC 280").
 The Company currently operates in the following three reportable operating segments:

-1) Through the EFT Processing Segment, the Company processes transactions for a network of ATMs and POS terminals across Europe, the Middle East, Africa, Asia Pacific and the United States.
+- 1) Through the EFT Processing Segment, the Company processes transactions for a network of ATMs and POS terminals across Europe, the Middle East, Africa, Asia Pacific and the United States.
 The Company provides comprehensive electronic payment solutions consisting of ATM cash withdrawal services, ATM network participation, outsourced ATM and POS management solutions, credit, debit and prepaid card outsourcing, dynamic currency conversion, domestic and international surcharges and other value added services.
-Through this segment, the Company also offers a suite of integrated electronic financial transaction software solutions for electronic payment and transaction delivery systems.

-2) Through the epay Segment, the Company provides distribution, processing and collection services for prepaid mobile airtime and other electronic payment products in Europe, the Middle East, Asia Pacific, the U.S. and South America.

-3) Through the Money Transfer Segment, the Company provides global money transfer services under the brand names Ria, AFEX, IME, and xe.
+Through this segment, the Company also offers a suite of integrated electronic financial transaction software solutions for electronic payment and transaction delivery systems. - 2) Through the epay Segment, the Company provides distribution, processing and collection services for prepaid mobile airtime and other electronic payment products in Europe, the Middle East, Asia Pacific, the U.S. and South America. - 3) Through the Money Transfer Segment, the Company provides global money transfer services under the brand names Ria, AFEX, IME, and xe.
 Ria, AFEX, and IME provide global consumer-to-consumer money transfer services through a network of sending agents, Company-owned stores and Company-owned websites, disbursing money transfers through a worldwide correspondent network. xe offers account-to-account international payment services to high-income individuals and small-to-medium sized businesses. xe is also a provider of foreign currency exchange information.
 The Company also offers customers bill payment services, payment alternatives such as money orders and prepaid debit cards, comprehensive check cashing services, foreign currency exchange services and mobile top-up.
 Furthermore, xe provides cash management solutions and foreign currency risk management services to small-to-medium sized businesses.